armory/docs/content/en/cd-as-a-service/setup/get-started.md

 {{< include "cdaas/register.md" >}}

-## Connect your Kubernetes Cluster
+## Connect a Kubernetes Cluster

 1. In the CD-as-a-Service Console, navigate to the **Welcome to Continuous Deployment-as-a-Service** [Configuration page](https://console.cloud.armory.io/configuration).
 1. Click the **Connect your Kubernetes Cluster** link.
 1. In the **Select Installation Method** window, choose **Connect Cluster Using Kubectl**.
-1. In the **Identify Your Cluster** window, enter a name for your Remote Network Agent (RNA) in the **Cluster Name** field.
-You install this RNA in the cluster where you want to deploy your app, so create a meaningful name.
+1. In the **Identify Your Cluster** window, enter an agent identifier for your Remote Network Agent (RNA) in the **Cluster Name** field.
+You install this RNA in the cluster where you want to deploy your app, so create a meaningful identifier.
 1. Click **Continue**.
 1. The **Connect New Remote Network Agent** window displays a script that you run to install the RNA in your cluster.